-A birth injury lawsuit can provide the opportunity to seek financial compensation to address the future needs of caring for a child who has suffered life altering injuries.
+A birth injury lawsuit can provide the opportunity to seek financial compensation to address the future needs of caring for a child who has suffered life-altering injuries.
 Children with cerebral palsy, for example, will have significant lifelong needs that in most instances are inadequately compensated for through public sources.
 As the child grows and matures into adulthood, these needs will change and evolve over time.

-Some important areas to consider in identifying the amount of compensation for future needs, often referred to as future care costs, include adaptive equipment, transportation, and housing costs.
+Some important areas to consider in identifying the amount of compensation for future needs, often referred to as future care costs, includes adaptive equipment, transportation, and housing costs.
 These needs and the associated costs are typically assessed in the course of a lawsuit by retaining an expert specialized in the area of life care planning, who will be able to identify the various supports and resources required for the child for the balance of his or her life.
-When considering housing costs, it can also be useful to engage an expert in accessible housing and design.
+When considering housing costs, it can also be useful to engage an expert inaccessible housing and design.

 A child that has suffered a hypoxic injury at birth, will often have complex needs that involve both physical and cognitive components.
 In terms of physical limitations, as parents with such children will know all too well, the affected child may have impairments of movement, tone, and posture for which a variety of aids and equipment can assist.
 Often there will be cognitive limitations or learning disabilities of varying severity that can be further aided by adaptive aids and devices.